How to Receive Files in your Google Drive from Anyone

 A school teacher wants to have a public drop box (not Dropbox) where students can upload homework assignments.
 A recruiter wants to have an online form where job applicants can upload their resumes.
-A news organization may need a public drop box where people can upload files anonymously.
+A designer may need a public drop box where clients can upload photographs easily.

 The other option is to have a shared folder inside Google Drive but there are limitations.
 One, you need a Gmail Account and should be invited by the folder owner to upload files in a shared folder.
 Second, all collaborators can view and even remove files that have been uploaded in a shared folder on Google Drive.

-What you can do is create a regular web form (written in HTML and CSS) and then use Google Apps Script to post the content of this form into Google Drive.
+What you can do is create a regular web form (written in HTML and CSS) and then use Google Scripts to upload the content of this form into a folder in your Google Drive.

 Before diving into the implementation, take a look at this sample form.
 When you submit the form, it will create a new folder, corresponding to your name, in my Google Drive and upload the file in that folder This is a public form and you don’t even need to have a Google Account to upload files.
 The form even works on mobile devices.

 - Click here to make a copy of the Google Script into your Google Drive.

 - This is vanilla form with a text field, a file input field and a form submit button.
 You can open the form.html file to apply your own CSS styles or add more input and textarea fields.

 - From the Run menu, choose doGet and authorize the script.
 The script needs these permissions since the form will be uploading files to your Google Drive.

 - Next choose Deploy as Web App from the Publish menu.
 Click Save New Version, choose Anyone, even Anonymous from the drop-down and click the Deploy button.